-The DJ Basin is an asymmetric structural basin spanning 70,000 square miles, featuring stacked intervals of oil and gas-saturated reservoirs.
-Over the past 120 years, conventional vertical drilling has yielded significant volumes of oil and gas.
-More recently, operators have employed modern drilling and completion techniques to extract resources from unconventional saturated reservoirs.
-Current well results within the core of the Wattenburg Field consistently demonstrate economic production.
-With substantial stacked intervals of pay, the DJ Basin allows for high well densities, enabling elevated rates of recoverable oil and gas.
-Operators often leverage pad drilling techniques, minimizing surface locations while maximizing the drilling of up to 32 wellbores on a single pad.
-This capability not only enhances operational efficiency but also creates a robust market for oil and gas production.
+The DJ Basin is an asymmetric structural basin that spans 70,000 square miles and contains stacked intervals of oil and gas-saturated reservoirs.
+Over the past 120 years, conventional vertical drilling has produced significant volumes of oil and gas.
+More recently, operators have adopted modern drilling and completion techniques to access resources from unconventional, saturated reservoirs.
+Current well results within the core of the Wattenburg Field continue to demonstrate strong economic production.
+The basin’s substantial stacked intervals of pay enable high well densities, leading to elevated rates of recoverable oil and gas.
+Operators frequently use pad drilling techniques, which allow up to 32 wellbores to be drilled from a single pad.
+This approach minimizes surface location impact while maximizing operational efficiency, creating a robust market for oil and gas production.

 We traditionally pay a lump sum of cash within 10 business days after you sign the purchase and sale agreement.